Othentic-Labs/examples/uniswap-v4-hook-avs-example/README.md

 Attester Nodes validate task execution through the Validation Service.
 Based on the Validation Service's response, attesters sign the tasks.
 In this AVS:

 Task Execution logic:
-- Fetch the ETHUSDT price.
+- Fetch the ETH/USDT volatility.
+- Calculate swap fee
 - Store the result in IPFS.
 - Share the IPFS CID as proof.

 Validation Service logic:
-- Retrieve the price from IPFS using the CID.
+- Retrieve the fee from IPFS using the CID.
-- Get the expected ETHUSDT price.
+- Calculate the expected ETH/USDT fee.
-- Validate by comparing the actual and expected prices within an acceptable margin.
+- Validate by comparing the actual and expected prices within 5% margin.
 ---

 ## Prerequisites